SebastianTroy/CppEasySerDes/README.md

 [Back to Index](#Table-of-Contents)

-#### esd::JsonClassSerialiser::RegisterInitialisation
+#### esd::JsonClassSerialiser::AddInitialisationCall
 -----------------------------------------------------

 Some types may not complete their initialisation within a constructor, but instead require a subsequent call to some initialise function.
 As many initialise calls can be registered as necessary.
-`RegisterInitialisation` takes a member function pointer, to a public member function of the target type, and a series of `Parameter`s which are created by the helper.
+`AddInitialisationCall` takes a member function pointer, to a public member function of the target type, and a series of `Parameter`s which are created by the helper.
-The actual type of `Parameter` is private in this context, so a Parameter has to be created in place within the call to `RegisterInitialisation`.
+The actual type of `Parameter` is private in this context, so a Parameter has to be created in place within the call to `AddInitialisationCall`.

 ````C++
 class T {